OpenSiPM/sipm-bias-control/README.md

 # power-supply

-This PCB takes the +5v from USB and converts to low noise +3.3 and -4.5v used by the opamps.
+This PCB takes the +5v from USB and converts to low noise +3.3v and -4.5v used by the opamps.
 The asymetric voltages are because the negative rail has a much larger impact on dynamic range, making optimization of the negative voltages a lot more important.
 A list of components required can be viewed online in the interactive [power-supply bill of materials](http://htmlpreview.github.io/?https://github.com/OpenSiPM/sipm-bias-control/blob/master/power-supply/kicad/bom/ibom.html)

 ![Image of power supply board](https://github.com/OpenSiPM/sipm-bias-control/blob/master/power-supply/psu.jpg)

-Due to the ongoing global semiconductor shortage making regulator ICs hard to get, there is also an alternative power supply design which uses easier to obtain ICs.
+Due to the global semiconductor shortage making regulator ICs hard to get, there is also an alternative power supply design which uses easier to obtain ICs.
 These are slightly more expensive and (on paper) slightly better.
 In practice there should be little difference in performance and no reason to prefer one design over the other aside from component availability.

 # tiav3

-This PCB receives bias and supply voltages from the other boards and emits amplified RF out over an SMB connector.
+This PCB receives bias and supply voltages from the other boards and emits amplified RF out over an SMA or SMB connector.
 A SiPM is mounted in the center of the PCB, which will mount in an [SM1 lens tube](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=3307) to simplify alignment with an existing microscope.
 The transimpedance amplifier implements current domain pole zero cancellation (PZC) (see: [Pole Zero Cancellation](https://github.com/OpenSiPM/sipm-bias-control/wiki/Pole-Zero-Cancellation)), where an inductive current divider is used to separate the slow SiPM recharge current from the fast capacitive spike generated by a single photon detection.
 Following the divider, a transimpedance amplifier converts to voltage and then drives the 50 ohm SMA or SMB connector.
 An additional offset correction function is provided using the microcontroller on the bias-control board, enabling either zeroing the amplifier zero point, or shifting the zero point to positive voltages to extend dynamic range.

 The use of current domain PZC has several advantages over conventional methods.
 First, since the slow component of the SiPM response is canceled prior to amplification, the dynamic range is extended by the same factor as the PZC attenuates, in this case, 10-fold.
 Second, the impedance of the current divider isolates the amplifier from the large capacitance of the SiPM, resulting in higher bandwidth and much greater stability.
 Finally, this design is very simple, requiring only one opamp.